-Green Dot's management shall annually oversee the selection of a reputable independent auditor and the completion of an annual audit of Oscar De La Hoya Ánimo's financial books and records, including attendance.
+Green Dot's Audit Committee, which is made of Green Dot Board members, shall annually oversee the selection of a reputable independent auditor and the completion of an annual audit of Ánimo South Los Angeles's financial books and records, including attendance.
 The auditor shall be on the State Controller's list of educational auditors and shall be hired by the Green Dot California Board of Directors.
-This audit will be conducted in accordance with the applicable Generally Accepted Accounting Principles, and will verify the accuracy of Green Dot's and Oscar De La Hoya Ánimo's financial statements (including their Balance Sheets, Income Statements and Cash Flow Statements), attendance and enrollment accounting practices, and review internal controls.
+This audit will be conducted in accordance with the applicable Generally Accepted Accounting Principles, and will verify the accuracy of Green Dot's and Ánimo South Los Angeles's financial statements (including their Statement of Financial Position, Statement of Activities and Statement of Cash Flows), attendance and enrollment accounting practices, and review internal controls.
 To the extent required by law, the scope of this audit will be expanded to include any relevant items or processes identified by the Office Management and Budget such as Circular A-133.
-All Audit services are handled centrally by the Green Dot Finance and Accounting department, as part of the services covered by the Service Fee.
+The Green Dot Finance and Accounting department works with the auditors to ensure all materials are provided, and processes, controls and policies are followed in accordance with regulations and requirements, as part of the services covered by the Service Fee.
 The schools are not responsible for managing the Audit or its dissemination.